djchateau/ServerBackupUtility/ServerBackupUtility/Resources/Readme.txt

 Permissions
 ---------------------

 Permissions can be a little confusing because of all the folders involved in backing up the files.
 The easiest way to get things up and running is to install the utility using the Local System account, which the installer does by default.
-All folders and files you will be accessing include the Local System account permissions by default, but in the unlikely event you get hacked, I don't want to be responsible for it, so I'm adding this warning.
-You may want to change the permissions to Local Service or Network Service, which can have a stronger security effect on the server.
+All folders and files you will be accessing usually include the Local System account.
+In the unlikely event you get hacked, I don't want to be responsible for it, so I'm adding this warning.
+You may want to change the permissions to Local Service or Network Service, which provides stronger security on the server.
 To do this you must add the Local Service or Network Service accounts to the Backup Scheduler service and to any folders and files the service touches, or you will get access errors.
 Don't try this if you don't know what you are doing.

 Miscellaneous Notes
 ---------------------

-If you change settings in the config file while the utility is running, the Backup Scheduler will automatically restart itself to pick up the new settings.
+If you change settings in the config files while the utility is running, the Backup Scheduler will automatically restart itself to pick up the new settings.
 You can also restart the Backup Scheduler manually by running the RestartScheduler.bat file.

 Because of the way we use dates as back-up folders on the FTP server, it is not a good idea to set the start time too close to Midnight.
 For example, if you have enough files so that the entire back-up takes 15 minutes to complete and you start the back-up at 23:50, the resultant files on the FTP server will be split into two folders because of the date change.
 So, if you schedule a backup between 23:30 and 00:00, the software will automatically move the start time to 00:00.

 Although this code is still in development, the code on which it is based has been running reliably in a production environment for over a year.
-The only new features not tested are the SSL/TLS Encrypted file and Email transfers.
+The only new features not tested are the SSL encrypted file and email transfers.
 You should be able to depend on this code for backups and email messages in unencrypted mode.
-However, we would appreciate your testing the code using SSL/TLS, and reporting the results back to us.
+However, we would appreciate your testing the code using SSL, and reporting the results back to us.

 The utility does not currently use the Windows Volume Shadow Copy service while creating the Web site archives.
 We have only experienced one issue because of this, when copying a WordPress site, while the WordFence security plug-in was scanning the site.
 By adjusting the Backup Scheduler time to avoid activation during the time the WordFence plug-in scans, we were able to avoid any conflicts.
 The utility has been archiving and backing up over 10 large IIS Web sites every day without issue.
 Regardless, we don't recommend archiving databases with this utility, until the Volume Shadow Copy code has been implemented in the application.
 For the time being, use your database maintenance program to archive your databases, and copy them to the Database backup folder for the utility to upload.